Senatobia, Mississippi

-Senatobia is a city in and the county seat of Tate County, Mississippi, United States, and is the 16th largest municipality in the Memphis Metropolitan Area.
-The population was 8,165 at the 2010 census.
-Senatobia is home to Northwest Mississippi Community College, a state community college providing two-year academic and technical degree programs.
-Also located in Senatobia is the Baddour Center, a residential care facility for intellectually disabled adults.
+Senatobia is a city in and the county seat of Tate County, Mississippi, United States; it is the 16th-largest municipality in the Memphis metropolitan area.
+As of the 2020 census, Senatobia had a population of 8,354.
+It is home to Northwest Mississippi Community College, a state community college providing two-year academic and technical degree programs.
+Also located in Senatobia is the Baddour Center, a residential-care facility for intellectually disabled adults.

 History

-On April 13, 1834, early settler James Peters purchased two sections of land from the Chickasaw Nation for the sum of $1.25 per acre.
+On April 13, 1834, early settler James Peters purchased two sections of land from the Chickasaw Nation for the price of $1.25 per acre.
 This land was later developed as the town of Senatobia.
 The community took its name from Senatobia Creek.

-The Downtown Senatobia Historic District, the core of Senatobia's central business district developed in 1856 after the opening of the Tennessee and Mississippi Railroad.
-Two nearby settlements, Tatumsville and Tatesville were both abandoned, with those populations moving to Senatobia in favor of easier transportation.
+The Downtown Senatobia Historic District, the core of Senatobia's central business district, developed in 1856 after the opening of the Tennessee and Mississippi Railroad.
+Two nearby settlements, Tatumsville and Tatesville, were both abandoned, with those populations moving to Senatobia in favor of easier transportation.

 Senatobia received its charter as a municipality in 1860.
-During the Civil War, the town's business section was burned twice by Federal troops.
+During the Civil War, the town's business section was burned twice by federal troops.
 Tate County was organized in 1873, during the Reconstruction era, with Senatobia becoming the county seat in 1873 for the newly formed county.

+Despite having a population of roughly 40% African Americans, only three African-American aldermen have been elected by Senatobia since its founding.

+In June 2026, a one-year-old child, Kohen Wiley, was shot dead by a police officer firing at a fleeing car at a Walmart in Senatobia.
+In September, the police chief was fired by the city's board of alderman.

 Geography

-According to the United States Census Bureau, the city has a total area of 10.8 sqmi, of which 10.8 sqmi is land and 0.04 sqmi (0.28%) is water.
+According to the United States Census Bureau, the city has a total area of 10.8 sqmi, of which 0.04 sqmi (0.28%) is covered by water.